RobotnikAutomation/summit_xl_sim/README.md

 ```bash
 docker container exec -it summit_xl_sim_instance bash
 ```
-- In order to exit you have to 2 optiosn
+- In order to exit you have to 2 options
-1. Close gazebo and rviz and wait a bit
+1. Close `gazebo` and `rviz` and wait a bit
 2. execute in another terminal:
 ```bash
 docker container rm --force summit_xl_sim_instance
 ```